TL-30

 The TL-30 (Tianlong-30; 天龙-30) is an anti-radiation loitering missile built by Hongdu Aviation Industry Corporation.

 At Zhuhai Airshow 2022, AVIC showcased the TL-30 anti-radiation loitering missile.
 The TL-30A, the air-launched variant, is fitted with a fold-out wing, powered by a turbojet engine, and has a range of 280 km.
 Multiple options of the seeker are available.
 The vehicle-mounted variant is designated TL-30B, and the ship-launched version is designated TL-30C.
 The weapon is 3.7 m long, weighs 270 kg, features SINS, GNSS, and anti-radiation seeker head.
 The missile has a loitering time of 50 minutes.
 During the loitering mode, the missile can appear as an aircraft to deceive enemy turning on radar, serves as a decoy to protect friendly aircraft, or transmit target information to friendly units.

+The TL-20 is a small-diameter air-to-surface munition developed by Hongdu.
+It can be fitted inside Chengdu J-20 or on the light attack aircraft such as Hongdu L-15.